kscripting/kscript/README.md

 ```

 The created binary will contain a compiled copy of the script, as well as all declared dependencies (fatjar).
 Also
-runtime jvm parameters declared via `@file:KotlinOpts` are used to spin up the JVM.
+runtime jvm parameters declared via `@file:KotlinOptions` are used to spin up the JVM.

 Just `java` is required to run these binaries.